heba-razzak/PurpleAirAPI/README.md

 # Additional Information

-For more details on the available fields, API documentation, and other features of the PurpleAir API, please refer to the [PurpleAir API documentation](https://community.purpleair.com/t/api-documentation/).
+For more details on the available fields, API documentation, and other features of the PurpleAir API, please refer to the [PurpleAir API documentation](https://api.purpleair.com/).

 ## Fields Available for Historical Data

 For a full list of fields that can be used with historical data, refer to the [PurpleAir API documentation on sensor history](https://api.purpleair.com/#api-sensors-get-sensor-history-csv).

+## Fields Available for Sensor Data

+For a full list of fields that can be used with sensor data, refer to the [PurpleAir API documentation on sensor data](https://api.purpleair.com/#api-sensors-get-sensor-data).